hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 :::note

+The [`strict` parameter](objects.md#transaction-call-object) determines if the sender account balance is checked:
-By default, `eth_call` does not fail if the sender account has an insufficient balance.
-This is done by setting the balance of the account to a large amount of ether.
-To enforce balance rules, set the [`strict` parameter](objects.md#transaction-call-object) in the transaction call object to `true`.
+* If `strict:true`, the balance is checked and `eth_call` fails if the sender account has an insufficient balance to send the transaction with the specified gas parameters.
+* If `strict:false`, the balance is not checked and `eth_call` can succeed even if the sender account has an insufficient balance.
+* If `strict` is not specified, the balance is checked against the gas parameters if supplied.

+If you do not want the sender account balance checked, send zero gas or specify `strict:false`.

 :::